After nearly 14 years in the same house and garden I moved house in May 2015.

 I am interested in unusual plants, the kind you don’t find in the average garden centre and I like unusual looking plants.
 I am also interested in typically woodland plants, especially plants that are small and non-invasive.
 I have a particular interest for roses and lilies though, and only space is keeping me from having many more roses - but one can never have too many lilies!

-I am disabled and practically housebound, which means that if you are interested in making a plant swap you will need to come to my place in East London.
+I am disabled and practically housebound, which means that if you are interested in making a plant swap you will need to come to my place in East London (Plaistow).
 But by coming here you will get a great opportunity to look around in my garden and see if there is anything else you might be interested in – and a chat with a fellow plantaholic!
-I am happy to send plants by courier for swap though, if you are living too far away, just get in touch and we can discuss what plants to swap.
-I don't offer plants just for sale for delivery.

 Please have a look at the list of the plants in ‘My Garden’ before getting in touch to see if there is anything you would be interested in, I would be more than happy to prepare cuttings, seedlings or divisions of suitable plants ready for you for when you arrive, if it is the right time of year for it.
 I have an extensive wish list but could be tempted to take on a much wider range of plants than I currently grow – as long as I can manage to squeeze them in somewhere.
 Any questions, please send me a message.